 Chef Ling, who grew up in Fuzhou City of the Fujian Province, helms the kitchen at Lin—the first Asian Bar Restaurant in Austin.
 The focus?
 Traditional Chinese homemade cuisine married with a dedication to “better and healthier ingredients.”
 Keep an eye out for the dim sum menu as well, which is offered in a limited capacity on the weekdays and more extensively for Sunday brunch.

-Elevated American fare is what Bartlett’s does best—think spinach and artichoke dip, cheeseburgers, grilled chicken salads and crab cakes.
+Elevated American fare is what Bartlett’s does best—think comfort food classics like spinach and artichoke dip appetizer and cheeseburger entrees—with some lighter fare sprinkled in à la grilled chicken salads and crab cakes.
 But for Saukam, the French dip prime rib sandwich “dripping with au jus” is always the way to go.

 Don’t miss out on the wine list here, either.
 For a second year in a row, Bartlett’s has been presented with Wine Spectator’s Award of Excellence with a special commendation for the list being particularly budget-friendly.

-Carpenter’s Hall is a neighborhood spot that just happens to be inside a hotel.
-The menu, which screams “deep Texas goodness,” is filled with hearty, tried-and-true dishes like roast beef and horseradish on sourdough, country ham with milk bread toast and hot pepper jelly, and Saukam’s personal favorite—a griddleburger with cheese and sweet onion (pro tip: pair it with a martini like Saukam does).
+Carpenter’s Hall is a neighborhood spot that just happens to be inside a hotel just across the river from Downtown Austin.
+The menu, which screams “deep Texas goodness,” is filled with hearty, tried-and-true dishes like roast beef and horseradish on sourdough, country ham with milk bread toast and hot pepper jelly, and one of Saukam’s personal favorite entrees: a griddleburger with cheese and sweet onion (pro tip: pair it with a martini like Saukam does).
 Looking for something lighter?
 Try their chicory caesar or crunchy rice and cashew quinoa bowl.

 9. La Barbecue